utspect/nanofetch/README.md

 # Installation
 Just drop the appropriate version for your CPU in a directory, add it to your PATH and call it via your favourite terminal emulator or directly via cmd.

+# Bugs
+Report any bugs as an Issue and I'll take a look whenever possible.